JuanThoriq/CashierJo/README.md

 ## ⚡ Features
 - **Responsive Design**: Optimized for mobile, tablet, and desktop views.
 - **Grid & Flexbox Systems**: Utilizes Bootstrap's grid and flexbox systems for layout management, making the website adaptive and flexible across different screen sizes.
-- **E-commerce Simulation**: A simple cashier system for retail, designed with focus on functionality and ease of use.

 ## 🤗 Notes
 - This project was an independent learning experience from an online course.